 Identify wasteful expenses

-It nearly goes without saying that you should know, to the penny, how much you spend each much.
+It nearly goes without saying that you should know, to the penny, how much you spend each month.
 Make a habit of reviewing monthly expenses and identify those you can afford to live without and those that you can possibly reduce.
 Know when and why your expenses were high and identify seasonal peaks so you can prepare and and prevent cash flow problems.
 A good small business budget application can help.

 Know Your Deductions